 The fire was originally thought to be a racist arson attack.
 On the first day of the investigation, a police officer reported to Yvonne’s mother, Armza Ruddock, that people had seen a man throwing a petrol bomb through a window on the ground floor of the house and then run away.
 This news spread through the black community like wildfire.
 We could all believe this story because racism was rife at this time.
 It was not uncommon for a black person to be shot at by white men with pellet guns whilst walking down the street.

 We could believe this because instead of empathising with the bereaved parents, Conservative MP Jill Knight voiced her displeasure at what she judged to be noisy black house parties.

-We could believe this because on 18 December 1977 the Moonshot Club in St John’s Hall, Lewisham was gutted in a firebomb attack.
+We could believe this because on 13 August 1977 the people of Lewisham fought against racism in the Battle of Lewisham.
+That same year on 18 December, the Moonshot Club in St John’s Hall, Lewisham was gutted in a firebomb attack.
 The club was founded by Sybil Phoenix and frequented by young Black people.
 Shortly after the attack newspapers reported that burning down the Club was discussed at a National Front (NF) meeting.
-The NF are a British far-right political party who are opposed to non-white immigration, and committed to a programme of repatriation.
+The NF are a British far-right political party who are opposed to non-white immigration and committed to a programme of repatriation.

 We could believe it because the police who were prone to racism and racial profiling were already planning to introduce laws allowing them to target Black people further.
 In April 1981, three months after the New Cross fire, ‘Operation Swamp 81‘ or ‘sus laws’ (now known as Stop and Search) was brought in.